crpietschmann/portfolio/_posts/2006-02-10-the-my-namespace-in-visual-basic-2005-is-extensible!.markdown

   - /post.aspx?id=af308335-a035-49cf-a4f7-d233ab80ea0b
 ---
 <!-- more -->

-<P>Yes, that's right.
-You can add your own custom functionality to&nbsp;the My namespace.
+Yes, that's right.
+You can add your own custom functionality to the My namespace.
 Microsoft has even created a My.Blogs library that adds functionality for read and writing to blogs.
-And, there is an MSDN TV episode that explains how to use My.Blogs.</P>
+And, there is an MSDN TV episode that explains how to use My.Blogs.

-<P>Simplify Common Tasks by Customizing the My Namespace<BR><A href="http://msdn.microsoft.com/msdnmag/issues/05/07/My/">http://msdn.microsoft.com/msdnmag/issues/05/07/My/</A></P>
+Simplify Common Tasks by Customizing the My Namespace<BR><A href="http://msdn.microsoft.com/msdnmag/issues/05/07/My/">http://msdn.microsoft.com/msdnmag/issues/05/07/My/</A>

-<P>My.Blogs Code Sample for Visual Basic<BR><A href="http://msdn.microsoft.com/VBasic/Downloads/Code/MyBlogs/">http://msdn.microsoft.com/VBasic/Downloads/Code/MyBlogs/</A></P>
+My.Blogs Code Sample for Visual Basic<BR><A href="http://msdn.microsoft.com/VBasic/Downloads/Code/MyBlogs/">http://msdn.microsoft.com/VBasic/Downloads/Code/MyBlogs/</A>

-<P>MSDN TV: Adding Blogging to Your Apps with My.Blogs and Visual Basic 2005<BR><A href="http://msdn.microsoft.com/msdntv/episode.aspx?xml=episodes/en/20060126VBasicCM/manifest.xml">http://msdn.microsoft.com/msdntv/episode.aspx?xml=episodes/en/20060126VBasicCM/manifest.xml</A></P>
+MSDN TV: Adding Blogging to Your Apps with My.Blogs and Visual Basic 2005<BR><A href="http://msdn.microsoft.com/msdntv/episode.aspx?xml=episodes/en/20060126VBasicCM/manifest.xml">http://msdn.microsoft.com/msdntv/episode.aspx?xml=episodes/en/20060126VBasicCM/manifest.xml</A>